ibm-cloud-docs/account/trustedprofile-monitor.md

 Trusted profiles are used to automatically grant federated users access to your account, and you can use {{site.data.keyword.cloudaccesstrailshort}} to monitor which federated users and compute resources apply a trusted profile.
 {: shortdesc}

 You can also monitor active user login sessions.
-For more information, see [Monitoring login sessions](/docs/account?topic=account-end-user-sessions).
+For more information, see [Monitoring your login sessions](/docs/account?topic=account-monitor-your-session).

 ## Before you begin
 {: #before-monitor}